Make your own shop more successful with conversion hacking? Arrange a free appointment with Jörg Dennis Krüger now: https://jdk.de/termin/

 Well, towards a completely different way of thinking: namely towards what I call conversion hacking.

-For me, conversion hacking is a bit of a mixture of growth hacking and conversion optimization, because what I've actually been doing for many, many years is conversion optimization.
+Conversion hacking for me is kind of the hybrid of growth hacking and conversion optimization, because what I've actually been doing for many, many years is conversion optimization.

-In 2006, I was the first Omniture employee, or one of the first Omniture consultens in Germany, who really introduced the topic of Adobe Test-and-Target, at that time still Omniture Test-and-Target - Omniture was bought by Adobe - in companies in Germany and Switzerland and since then I've been doing conversion optimization, since 2006.
+In 2006, I was the first Omniture employee, or one of the first Omniture consultants in Germany, who really introduced the topic of Adobe Test-and-Target, at that time still Omniture Test-and-Target - Omniture was bought by Adobe - to companies in Germany and Switzerland, and since then I have been doing conversion optimization, since 2006.

 Before that I was involved in the field of content management, I wrote a book there, "Managing Web Content" and I was involved with the whole content management up and down.
 But at some point – that was around 2006 – the point was that I said: Well, man, somehow it's not about that anymore

-Managing content - content management systems now exist and work quite well - now it's about showing the right content to the right user at the right time and that's just how conversion optimization works.
+Managing content - content management systems are now available and work quite well - now it's about displaying the right content to the right user at the right time, and that's what conversion optimization is all about.

-So then I said: Okay, I'm going to Omniture.
-That didn't work out so well at Omniture - weird place, I didn't work long, it doesn't matter - but after Omniture I went to Trakken - Trakken, the largest Omniture agency partner in Germany, I still think.
+So then I said, okay, I'll go to Omniture.
+That didn't work out quite so well at Omniture - funny place, I didn't work for long, never mind - but after Omniture I went to Trakken - Trakken, the biggest Omniture agency partner in Germany, I think still.

-And then they just worked really nicely together with me and built up the topic for many companies.
-For the Unister Group, for example, back then as it still existed and similar things.
-We really did conversion optimization there, but conversion optimization was still AB testing in particular.
+And then they just built up the theme really nicely and together with me for many companies.
+For the Unister Group, for example, at that time as it still existed and similar things.
+We really did conversion optimization, but conversion optimization was still AB testing in particular.

-But what I also had to learn is that AB testing is not the best thing at all, because I need a lot of traffic for it - it worked great at Unister - I need a lot of traffic for it and I have to pay attention to so many other things, so that I many companies do not recommend AB testing at all, but somehow more pragmatic methods.
+But what I also had to learn is that AB testing is not the coolest thing, because I need a lot of traffic for it - it worked great at Unister - I need a lot of traffic for it and I have to pay attention to so many other things, so I don't recommend AB testing to many companies at all, but somehow more pragmatic methods.

 I then founded a startup, so first I wrote my book "Conversion Boosting with Website Testing", I built the web analysis team or website team at Sixt to 15 people, still have Head E- Played Commerce for half a year and then started my own business; the conversion boosting and of course we knew:

-Hey, we're all conversion experts, we know how to build the best sites, but we still need a very pragmatic approach to be successful quickly.
-Even if ConversionBoosting has very good funding and is still going very well - even though I've retired a bit operationally, I'm still involved, the guys do a great job with such a tool to identify conversion potential - but I somehow thought: we need growth hacking strategies.
-So we have to see; what are the things that work well?
+Hey, we are all conversion experts, we know how to build the best pages, but we still need a very pragmatic approach to simply be successful quickly.
+Even though ConversionBoosting has a very good funding and is still going very well - even though I'm a bit operationally retired now, I'm still involved, the guys are doing a great job with such a tool to identify conversion potentials - but I was kind of thinking: we need growth hacking strategies.
+So we have to look at what are the things that work well?

 And, for example, building a XING group worked very well back then.
 And the Xing group "Conversion-Hacking" has almost 10,000 members, who have all been members for quite a long time, mostly because it was very easy to write to many people, invite them to the group and so easily build the group.

-That's no longer possible today - for many reasons - and for many reasons the XING Group is no longer worth that much.
-For example, I can no longer write a proper newsletter to all Xing members.
+That's no longer possible today - for many reasons - nor is the XING group worth that much today.
+For example, I can no longer write proper newsletters to all Xing members.

-In this respect, growth hacking somehow always means finding the things that are working well right now.
+In that sense, growth hacking is somehow always finding the things that are working well right now.

 The most famous growth hack in history, that's the first growth hack in history for all I care, it's from hotmail.com.
 At that time, they simply wrote below every e-mail: "PS I love you, get your free e-mail at hotmail.com".

-And of course, that caused too many registrations.
-Some have already used it, the Hotmail,
+And sure, that has ensured too many logins.
+Some have already used that, the Hotmail,

 everyone who wrote an email got the message “get your free e-mail at hotmail.com”, but not just the advertisement “get your free e-mail at hotmail.com” but with this “PS: I love you” just a little bit with an extra twist.

-Doesn't work anymore today.
-If we didn't do more today, there would be trouble today if you do that, so you always have to be behind the next one, which scales really nicely now.
+Doesn't work today.
+Wouldn't do that today, would give trouble today if you do that, so you always kind of have to be after the next one, which is really scaling nicely now.

-For example, XING was for me for a while and many, many other things, but you have to do it all with a conversion perspective so that it really brings something and you also have to look after the pages behind it, i.e. the landing pages, the entire checkout Optimize the process and so on properly and adjust it so that it fits together.
+XING, for example, was that for me for a while and many, many other things, but you have to do the whole thing with a conversion perspective so that it really brings something and you also have to optimize the pages behind it, the landing pages, the whole checkout process and so on, and adapt it so that it also fits together.

 well And that's what I call conversion hacking, in a way: Pragmatic, achieving a lot quickly along the entire route.
 I have an 8-step model about prioritization, positioning, product, technology, conversion and customer loyalty and innovation and whatever.